 To save lives, provide a more humane alternative to sidewalk encampments, and improve public health and safety, the City of Los Angeles is currently moving forward on creating a variety of homeless shelters and interim housing including new “cabin communities” all across the City.
-Councilmember Bob Blumenfield is doing his part to include Third District sites in this overall strategy, with two cabin communities expected to open in 2021.
+Councilmember Bob Blumenfield is doing his part to include Third District sites in this overall strategy, with two cabin communities which opened in 2021.

 Los Angeles cabin community locations were chosen after the City Administrative Officer was tasked with identifying all publicly owned lands that could potentially be used for this purpose.
 There were only a few sites that worked in the Third District, one of which was the parking lot behind Councilmember Blumenfield’s Reseda District Office, adjacent to the West Valley Police Station, another was in Tarzana in an underutilized Orange Line Parking Lot, and a third is being evaluated in Canoga Park.

 The Reseda site holds 52 cabins and the Tarzana site is holds 78.
 In the City of Los Angeles, cabin communities can be found in several communities including North Hollywood, Highland Park, Eagle Rock, and Wilmington.
 Cabin communities already function in Sonoma County and the cities of Riverside, Banning and Santa Cruz.